 » Benghal Dayflower Fact Sheet

-» Giant Salvinia Survey
+» Giant Salvinia Fact Sheet

 Fact sheets were published on Tropical Soda Apple and on control methods for Tropical Soda Apple.
 These fact sheets were produced through the cooperative efforts of BPI, USDA-APHIS-PPQ, USDA-ARS and the Mississippi Cooperative Extension Service.